Dr Elaine Tan, BSc (Hons), PGCE, FHEA

-Elaine is the Learning Technologist for the Science Faculty and Education Department at Durham.
-Having previously worked at both the University of Ulster and Cumbria, she is currently completing her PhD in Education Research at Lancaster University.
+Elaine is the Learning Technologist for the Science Faculty at Durham.
+She also teaches on the Durham University Learning and Teaching Award.
+She previously worked at both the University of Ulster and Cumbria and has recently completed a PhD in Education Research at the University of Lancaster.

 - Tan,E. & Loughlin,E. (2014).
 Using ‘Formally’ Informal Blogs to Create Learning Communities for Students on a Teaching and Learning Programme: Peer Mentoring and Reflective Spaces in Online Tutor 2.0: Methodologies and Case Studies for Successful Learning, edited by Francisco José García-Peñalvo and Antonio Miguel Seoane Pardo.
 In IGI Global.

 - Pearce, N & Tan,E (2013).
 Online Videos in the Classroom: Exploring the Opportunities and Barriers to the Use of YouTube in Teaching Introductory Sociology.
 In Using Social Media Effectively in the Classroom: Blogs, Wikis, Twitter and more.
 Seo, Kay Kyeong-Ju Routledge.
 132-146.

 - Pearce, N & Tan, E (2013).
 Virtual learning environments and the zombification of learning and teaching in British Universities.
 In Zombies in the Academy: Living death in higher education.
 Whelan, Andrew, Walker, Ruth & Moore, Christopher Intellect.
 137-146.